npm/rfcs/accepted/0049-link-packages-to-source-and-build.md

     npm_cli->>npm_registry: Publish package and upload Rekor entry npm_registry->>fulcio: Request signing certificate
     fulcio->>npm_registry: Signing certificate
-    npm_registry->>rekor: Upload signed release attestations
+    npm_registry->>rekor: Upload signed publish attestations
     rekor->>npm_registry: Rekor entry
     npm_registry->>npm_registry: Attach rekor entry to published package npm_registry->>npm_cli: Success
 ```

-1. `npm publish --with=build-signatures` detects execution within a supported CI/CD environment and initializes token exchange to get a JWT id token from the CI/CD system's OIDC identity provider.
+1. `npm publish --provenance` detects execution within a supported CI/CD environment and initializes token exchange to get a JWT id token from the CI/CD system's OIDC identity provider.
 2. npm CLI creates a new ephemeral key pair, requests a certificate from Fulcio (Certificate Authority) and authenticates via the JWT id token.
 3. A SLSA build provenance attestation is created based on information available within the JWT and CI system and signs it with the ephemeral key.
 4. npm CLI uploads the completed attestation record on Rekor for public packages.
-5. npm registry creates a release attestation, stating that the version has been accepted and published, and places the record on Rekor for public packages.
+5. npm registry creates a publish attestation, stating that the version has been accepted and published, and places the record on Rekor for public packages.

 #### Verifying
 The package integrity captured by the provenance attestation will be verified by the npm CLI.
 To begin with, the package integrity should be verified when running the  `npm audit signatures` command and eventually transparently integrated into `npm install` and enabled by default.

-There should be a way to only verify existing registry signatures or build signatures using the audit command: `npm audit signatures --type=registry|build`.
+There should be a way to only verify existing registry signatures or build signatures using the audit command: `npm audit signatures --type=registry|attestations`.

 This will be staged rollout over several npm CLI releases as changing the default behavior of `npm install` is a breaking change:

-1. The existing `npm audit signatures` command will start verifying build signatures, possibly adding an opt-in flag to audit these signatures during `npm install`, e.g. `--audit=build-signatures`
+1. The existing `npm audit signatures` command will start verifying build signatures, possibly adding an opt-in flag to audit these signatures during `npm install`, e.g. `--audit=attestations`
 2. Start auditing build signatures by default when running `npm install`.
 This will only check packages that have build attestations and ignore the rest.
-Allow opting out of this behavior with `--no-audit=build-signatures` or `--no-audit`.
+Allow opting out of this behavior with `--no-audit=attestations` or `--no-audit`.
-3. Allow users to opt-in to a strict mode to require packages to be published with build provenance information, e.g. `npm install --require=build-signatures`.
+3. Allow users to opt-in to a strict mode to require packages to be published with build provenance information, e.g. `npm install --require=audit-attestations`.
 Initially, this might only be usable by maintainers that only depend on their dependencies.
 It will take a long time for this to be feasible for the average install as all transitive dependencies would need to include build provenance on the installed version.
 We could allow policies that make gradual enforcement possible, e.g. only require build provenance on packages published after some minimum date.

 Signature verification needs to be performant and have a negligible impact on `npm install`.
 We believe the main bottleneck here will be the network, downloading the signatures to verify.
 The crypto operations involved in verification are negligible on modern hardware.
 We propose the CLI makes a bulk API request to the npm registry, similar to how advisories are fetched, for all provenance attestations for a given install.

 A performance benchmark should be added to the CLI test suite to detect any regressions to verification performance.

 ##### Detailed steps to verify
-1. npm CLI downloads the provenance and release attestations for each installed package (the download will be done in bulk for all installed packages)
+1. npm CLI downloads the provenance and publish attestations for each installed package (the download will be done in bulk for all installed packages)
     1. Verify the build provenance attestation is signed by a certificate created for the builder/actions run.
     2. One Rekor entry proves that the build provenance attestation was placed on the public ledger.
-    3. One Rekor entry proves that the npm package was accepted and released by the npm registry (the Rekor entry contains the package’s url (PURL), sha512 digest and is signed with a certificate for the npm registry).
+    3. One Rekor entry proves that the npm package was accepted and published by the npm registry (the Rekor entry contains the package’s url (PURL), sha512 digest and is signed by the npm registry).
     4. Verify both of the certificates are issued by Fulcio and identifying different workloads (builder and the npm registry).
 2. npm CLI verifies that the Rekor entries, Signed Certificate Timestamp (SCT), certificate and certificate chain in the build provenance are trusted.
 The [sigstore-js](https://github.com/sigstore/sigstore-js) client includes a TUF client that's used to verify, and optionally update, the public keys for both Rekor and Fulcio.
 3. npm CLI verifies that the signature of the attestation is valid.